pahjbo/vodsl/Readme.md

 Prebuilt Plugins
 -----------------

-The VODSL editor feature is available pre-built from the author on request if the above is too much effort.
+The VODSL editor feature is available pre-built in an update site at http://astrogrid.jb.man.ac.uk/eclipse/vodsl/ if all you want to do is use the editor rather than develop it.

 It is necessary to have  http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/ as an additional download site configured to resolve missing dependencies if starting